neurosnap/erock.io/content/blog/redux-saga-style-guide/index.md

 this is an important step to create a platform for further discussions.
 I found myself agreeing with most of the recommendations, but there are a few that I disagree with.
-I think the primary reason why I disagree with the style-guide is because virtually every project I use is built with `redux-saga` and the `redux` maintainers overall do not consider `redux-saga` a good choice so make no recommendations for it.
-From my perspective, `redux-thunk` is rarely the right choice except for very small react applications which I think is where most of the divide is coming from.
-Neither thoughts about how to build a `redux` app are wrong, these are diverging opinions because of the different libraries we are using.
+I think the primary reason why I disagree with the style-guide is because virtually every project I use is built with `redux-saga`.
+From my perspective, `redux-thunk` is rarely the right choice except for very small react applications.
+Neither arguments building a `redux` app are wrong, they are looking at redux from different ways to manage side-effects.

 As a software engineer that builds a lot of front-end apps with other engineers, it's vitally important that _when_ we build an app, we make it readable and